 You should have a highly developed level of technique in the relevant genre and have at least five years regular employment as a professional dancer.
 Experience in coaching or teaching classes is also beneficial.

 You should also hold the Intermediate examination in the relevant genre.
 If you don’t meet this requirement, your knowledge will be assessed by the selection panel and the relevant Faculty.

-The application form can be downloaded from the Breaking News box at the top of this page.
-The syllabus and the programme fees are available from the Education & Training Department
+The application form and syllabus can be downloaded from the Breaking News box at the top of this page.
+The programme fees are available from the Education & Training Department